shriram7057/shriram7057/README.md

 # 👋 Hi, I'm Shriram Lahane

 Welcome to my GitHub profile!
-I am passionate about coding and have worked on various projects across different programming languages.
+I'm passionate about coding and have worked on various projects across different programming languages.
 Below is a curated list of my repositories.

 ---